 Test Preparation: No preparation required

-When is this test ordered?
+When is a 17-Hydroxyprogesterone test ordered?

 The 17-OHP test is regularly ordered as part of a newborn screening and may be repeated if the screening test results are elevated to confirm the initial findings.